dmyersturnbull/mandos/docs/index.rst

 db_org        The affected organism from DrugBank. db_int        DrugBank interaction annotations, only approved by default. db_atc        ATC annotations from DrugBank.
-These are more comprehensive. chembl        Shorthand for all annotations from ChEMBL. db            Shorthand for all annotations from DrugBank.
+These are more comprehensive. db_sideef     Side effect MeSH terms from DrugBank. cactvs        CACTVS molecular fingerprints from PubChem. chem_props    Chemical property values from PubChem and ChEMBL (except cactvs). triples       Uses an already-created triples file.
+(Useful mainly for running with ``--correlate``.) self          Each compound has one annotation, itself. random        Random values in the range 1...n compounds (with replacement). chembl        Shorthand for all annotations from ChEMBL. db            Shorthand for all annotations from DrugBank.
 ============  =====================================================================================